Estonia–Sri Lanka relations: Economic relations

 Economic ties between Sri Lanka and Estonia are very low.
-During the last five years the total trade between the two countries has recorded less than two and half million US$ a year.
 Sri Lanka was placed 78th among Estonia's trade partners in 2007 resulting in a total trade turnover between Estonia and Sri Lanka of 28.5 million kroons.
 Sri Lanka ranked 89th among Estonia's export partners and 61st among import partners in 2007.
 The balance of trade between two countries has been favourable for Estonia except in 2000.
 Sri Lanka is the biggest Black Tea supplier and the second biggest Green Tea supplier to the Estonian market.